franciscofeo/kafka-listener-kotlin/README.md

 ## HOW TO RUN

-Run docker-compose file, the application will started at `http://localhost:8080/`
+Run docker-compose file, the application will start at `http://localhost:8080/`

 ```bash
 docker compose up -d